Psionica/psionica.github.io/docs/workshop/dual.md

 ## Join Us

-Do you want to contribute to the development of Dual yourself?
+Do you want to contribute to the development of this project yourself?
 Join Psionica if you want to be part of an enthusiastic community of designers, researchers, and developers committed to empowering individuals around the world in fundamentally new ways.
 Contribute to existing projects, develop your own, or just hang around for an insightful chat.

 [Become a Member](https://discord.gg/NXYZUbhMNf){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 }